 If you are coming from the corporate world, you probably read TechCrunch and see how young kids are raising millions of dollars and selling their company to Facebook for a billion bucks.

-If you are in the startup world, you always hear how people are getting paid well into the 6 figures with perks such as free food, to work at large companies.
+If you are in the startup world, you always hear about people getting paid well into the six figures with perks, such as free food, working at large companies.
 And best of all, they don’t have a ton of stress because they only have to work from 9 to 5.

-The reality is, neither of the above 2 scenarios are accurate.
-People in the startup world work their butt off, they don’t get paid much, and it’s rare that they ever succeed.
-And people in the corporate world, don’t always get paid a lot, and many of them work 70 hour weeks even though they are only getting paid to work 40 hours a week.
+The reality is, neither of the above two scenarios are accurate.
+People in the startup world work their butts off; they don’t get paid much; and it’s rare that they ever succeed.
+People in the corporate world, don’t always get paid a lot, and many of them work 70-hour weeks even though they are only getting paid to work 40 hours a week.